 Mary was 17 years old when her grandmother developed dementia and she took it upon herself to act as her primary caregiver.

-In the last two years as RWC’s Dementia Care Coordinator, Mary has undergone extensive and ongoing training with renowned dementia care expert Teepa Snow.
+For the last four years as RWC’s Dementia Care Coordinator, Mary has undergone extensive and ongoing training with renowned dementia care expert Teepa Snow.

-Mary will complete her Registered Nurse (RN) training in 2019 and already holds these certifications:
+Mary will complete her Registered Nurse (RN) training this year, and already holds these certifications:

 - Certified Nursing Assistant (CAN)